This document contains the commonly asked questions regarding the Oracle TimesTen In-Memory Database products

 While the entire database resides in memory, TimesTen also has transaction log files and checkpoint files that are persisted to disk.
 In the event of a system restart or failure, the in-memory database is recovered from the checkpoint and transaction log files.
 In addition, customers can configure TimesTen Replication to provide high availability.

-In-Memory Database Cache supports Oracle Database 11g Release 2, Oracle Database 11g Release 1 and Oracle Database 10g Release 2.
+In-Memory Database Cache supports Oracle Database 12c, Oracle Database 11g Release 2, and Oracle Database 11g Release 1.

 In-Memory Database Cache runs as a client application to Oracle database server.
 In-Memory Database Cache supports the same platforms as the TimesTen In-Memory Database.
 See What platforms are the Oracle TimesTen technologies supported on?.